-Professional relationship with partners making open frank discussions more positive.
+Partnership: The DCS and Senior Managers continue to engage with partners in building more positive relationships, this will allow the resetting of the professional relationship with partners making open frank discussions more positive.
 Partners continue to be included in improvement activities.
 Recruitment and Retention: The Sufficient and Stable Workforce Improvement Plan has been refreshed and is now led by BDCFT.
 Ceriph, who developed the Bring Heart Campaign and micro-site for recruitment continues to work with BCFT on phase 2 of their plan, this includes a focus on residential, Social Worker Level 3 and Team Manager recruitment, ambassadors and Social Media platforms, updated campaign and content and trust development.
 The first cohort of overseas recruits arrived in February 23 and are well underway with their training programme, the remaining 30 Social Workers will arrived over April and May.
 Recruitment event took place on 25th April with specific focus, one being for residential and the other for experience Social Workers.
 The Service has successfully recruited permanence Service Managers.
 BCFT are taking steps to centralise Practice Supervisors and for them to no longer case hold so they can focus on Practice Improvement to mirror the same role in other LA's increasing Bradford's likelihood of successful permanent recruitment in a competitive market.
 The BCFT led Management factuality is due to launch in April 23 with further factuality's for Community Resource Workers, Business Support, Early Help, Fostering and Youth Justice Service to Follow.
 A further retention payment for established staff was paid in March 2023.
-Improved use of vital signs and performance data: The new BDCFT and Council reporting and yournance activity has commenced, with monthly and quarterly Vital signs reporting.
+Improved use of vital signs and performance data: The new BDCFT and Council reporting and governance activity has commenced, with monthly and quarterly Vital signs reporting.
 Both the council and BCFT have an ICF in place and the new contractual relationships have commenced positively to date in reporting.
-This will enable front line managers to address practice and performance issues more promptly to address compliance with key indicators.
-Children and young people's voice and influ Assurance Mechanisms Future Ofsted Inspections Independent auditing of casework Governance arrangements between council and BCFT in place KPI's embedded in the council/ BCFT contract ICF function Risk Registers held Date Reviewed 21 st March 2023 Actions / Controls under development Plan Inspection Timetable Managed By Picklu Roychoudhury Administered By Sharon Woodcock
+This will enable front line managers to address practi Assurance Mechanisms Future Ofsted Inspections Independent auditing of casework Governance arrangements between council and BCFT in place KPI's embedded in the council/ BCFT contract ICF function Risk Registers held Date Reviewed 21 st March 2023 Actions / Controls under development Plan Inspection Timetable Managed By Picklu Roychoudhury Administered By Sharon Woodcock